Sunda Arc: Nusa Tenggara

-Nusa Tenggara lies at the east side of Sunda.
+Nusa Tenggara lies on the east side of the Sunda Arc.
 The information and study on this island are scarce compared to Java due to the difficulty of access.
-Generally, the island is composed on Quaternary volcanic deposits.
+Generally, the island is composed of Quaternary volcanic deposits.
 Major volcanoes in Nusa Tenggara are Kelimutu and Mount Rinjani.
-Seismic studies have shown clusters of seismic events beneath active island-arc volcanoes, which may be a result from the collision zone.
+Another active major volcano in the region is Mount Tambora, whose eruption in 1815 led to global climate abnormalities in the subsequent year, known as the Year Without a Summer.
+Seismic studies have shown clusters of seismic events beneath active island-arc volcanoes, which may be a result of the collision zone.